JNapoli/aether/README.md

 The above will train the model over 10 epochs over the MNIST dataset and output results / the model to the specified locations.
-It is recommended to use full paths to filenames and directories.
+It is recommended to use full paths for specifying files and directories.
 After training, the script will print out the accuracy of the resulting model evaluated over the test set.
 The pre-trained model included here was trained for 50 epochs and exhibits 98% test accuracy over the MNIST test set.
 This performance far exceeds the